Geolocation challenge: A Swiss train

 261P

-.Three sets of overhead wires are visible, as well as a utility pole supporting them.
+three sets of overhead wires and a utility pole supporting them are visible

 RBDe 56

-visible.
-The rounded top of a third number after the 56 is also visible.Two houses in the back are clearly visible.
+visiblethe rounded top of a third number after the

-maia’s almost certainly inside a train station.
-Three to four tracks running next to each other would not be abnormal interstation, as would overhead wires and a utility pole, but most of that interstation area is rural; urban or suburban photos will likely be close to or inside of a station.
-Additionally, the maintenance code 261P
+maia’s almost certainly inside a train station. three to four tracks running next to each other would not be abnormal between stations, as would overhead wires and a utility pole, but most of that interstation area is rural; urban or suburban photos will likely be close to or inside of a station. the maintenance code 261P

-is one that probably would appear on an in-station pole.
+is also one that could appear on an in-station pole.

-A Google search for the text on the train gives the RBDe 56x line of Swiss trains.
-They’re the only ones with RBDe in their name.
-The line has 9 train models:
+most interesting, however, was the text visible on the train. a google search made clear the train was one from the RBDe 56x line, the only ones with RBDe in their name. it contains 9 models:

-SBB RBDe 560 (in use, various local color schemes)
+SBB RBDe 560 (with various local color scheme variations)

 SBB RBDe 561